-- 1. If your paper type is not already known to the printer, add it to the printer's list of known papers.
-Typical users may add a few custom paper types every year. - Color-calibrate the paper type, for consistent colors.
+- If your paper type is not already known to the printer, add it to the printer's list of known papers.
+See Add a custom paper type on page 40.
+Typical users may add a few custom paper types every year. - 2.
+Color-calibrate the paper type, for consistent colors.
 Calibration should be repeated every now and then, when recommended by a printer alert (typically, every few weeks for each paper type you use).
 In addition, you may wish to calibrate immediately before a particularly important print job for which color consistency is vital. - 3.
 Color-profile the paper type, for accurate colors.
 Profiling does not normally need to be repeated: once you have a profile for a particular paper type, you can continue to use it.
 However, re-profiling does no harm, and some users repeat the profiling process every month to ensure that the profile is up to date. - 4.
 When printing, select the correct color profile for the paper type you are using.